Homemaker stands out amid BJP drubbing in Bengal, readies for MLA stint | Law-Order

 The BJP might have fallen flat on its ambition to rule Bengal, but the party found the most unlikely winner in a 30-year-old homemaker of humble means who scripted a stunning victory, trouncing her nearest TMC rival by a margin of over 4,000 votes.

-As a party worker, she worked every day, cycling her way to various parts of the constituency from her home in Saltora in Bankura district, trying to ''strengthen the organisation and ensuring that people in need get requisite help''.
+As a party worker, she worked every day, cycling her way to various parts of the constituency from her home in Saltora, Bankura district, trying to ''strengthen the organisation and ensuring that people in need get requisite help''.

 ''I always thought contesting an election involved a lot of money, and that it wasn't really a possibility, given the fact that we are not well-off.